-Description The subjects comprise a ground floor purpose built flat within a two storey, mid terraced block containing four flats.
-Accommodation Ground Floor - Entrance Hall, Two Bedrooms, Living Room, Kitchen and Shower Room with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 53 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established, predominately residential area of mixed style dwellings within the town of Kilmarnock.
-There are some commercial properties in the vicinity.
+Description The subjects comprise an extended semi-detached house formed over ground and attic floors.
+Accommodation GROUND FLOOR: Entrance Vestibule, Hallway, Living Room, Lounge, Dining Room, Bedroom, Kitchen and Bathroom with WC.
+ATTIC FLOOR: Landing, Two Bedrooms and Shower Room with WC.

+Gross internal floor area (m2) The gross internal floor area extends to 191 sq. m or thereby.

+Neighbourhood and location The subjects are located within a well established residential area of mixed style traditional dwellings within the Beansburn area of Kilmarnock.
 Local amenities can be found within a reasonable distance.

-Age Estimated constructed around 1900.
+Age Constructed around 1910. ----- --------------------------

+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are three chimney stacks of brick construction with a pointed external finish.
-There are stone copings, clay terminals and lead and felt flashings.
-The chimneys appear to be shared with neighbouring properties, however are not currently in use by the subject property.
+There are two chimney stacks of brick construction with a roughcast external finish.
+There are stone copings, clay terminals and lead flashings.
+One of the chimneys appears to be shared with the neighbouring property, however this is not currently in use by the subject property.

-Dry and overcast.

-Weather

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-The roof is of pitched design overlaid in slate with metal ridge details.
-There is a metal skylight on the rear roof pitch.
-No access was obtained to any communal roof space area as the loft hatch was padlocked at the time of inspection.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The main roof is of pitched design overlaid in slate with metal and tiled ridge details.
+There is a dormer projection to the rear which is pitched and overlaid in similar materials.
+The rear kitchen projection is pitched and overlaid in similar materials.
+Our inspection of the remaining roof space area was via eaves and ceiling hatches formed at attic floor level, and "head and shoulders" style inspections revealed the roof to be of timber framed construction overlaid in timber sarking.
+The roof spaces were noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 There are PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The walls are of solid stone and solid brick construction, pointed externally.
+The walls are predominantly of solid brick construction, rendered externally, with some areas of pointed sandstone.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of UPVC framed sealed unit double glazing.
-The entrance door is a timber unit.
-External joinery comprises timber soffits and facias.
+Windows are predominantly uPVC framed, sealed unit double glazing with similar external doors.
+There are double glazed Velux units at the kitchen projection and at attic floor level.
+There are PVC soffits and fascias.